By MICK ROBERTS ©

 In most Australian states, with the exception of NSW, the term ‘pot’ seems to have been used for all size glasses, up until the 1940s.

-The 10 ounce middy glass, priced at six pence, was introduced into NSW pubs in February 1941.
+The 10-ounce middy glass, priced at 6-pence, was introduced into NSW pubs in February 1941.

 The history of the middy glass in NSW is similar to that of Queensland.

-The new middy proved an immediate success, and the half schooner was gradually phased out in NSW pubs.
+The new middy proved an immediate success, and the 12-ounce half schooner, which didn’t quite catch-on, was gradually phased out in NSW pubs.

 © Copyright Mick Roberts 2018